Business Analyst, Finance/Banking Salary

 Pay Difference by Location

-For those looking to make money, Finance & Banking Business Analysts in San Francisco enjoy an exceptional pay rate, 32 percent above the national average.
-Finance & Banking Business Analysts will also find cushy salaries in New York (+31 percent), Houston (+20 percent), Seattle (+16 percent), and Los Angeles (+7 percent).
-Location significantly influences compensation, with Buffalo Finance & Banking Business Analysts earning much less — 28 percent less — than the national average.
-Pittsburgh and Atlanta are a couple other places where companies are known to pay below the median — salaries are 19 percent lower and 11 percent lower, respectively.
+For Finance & Banking Business Analysts, busy San Francisco offers a higher-than-average pay rate, 32 percent above the national average.
+Finance & Banking Business Analysts will also find cushy salaries in New York (+31 percent), Houston (+19 percent), Seattle (+15 percent), and Washington (+10 percent).
+Location is a huge contributor to overall pay, with Finance & Banking Business Analysts in Buffalo earning a whopping 31 percent below the national average.
+Below-median salaries also turn up in Pittsburgh and Columbus (13 percent lower and 9 percent lower, respectively).

 Related Job Salaries